-The Art Galleries are a program of Bucknell University that creates meaningful encounters between artists, students, scholars, the public and works of art.
-These encounters occur in the Samek Art Gallery, the Downtown Art Gallery, the Museum Collection Study Room, Connections Gallery, and the Project Room.
+The Samek Art Museum is a program of Bucknell University that creates meaningful encounters between artists, students, scholars, the public and works of art.
+These encounters occur in the Samek Gallery, the Downtown Gallery, the Museum Collection Study Room, and the Connections Gallery.
 These spaces activate the intellectual life of campus arts and challenge students and extend their creativity.
-The Galleries are academic art labs where experimental art, innovative curatorial practices, and co-curricular programming generate new ways to engage and inspire audiences.
+The Museum is an academic art lab where experimental art, innovative curatorial practices, and co-curricular programming generate new ways to engage and inspire audiences.

 Museum Collection Study Room

-The Samek Art Gallery is a member of the American Association of Museums, a network of museums and galleries affiliated with academic institutions throughout North America.
+The Samek Art Museum is a member of the American Association of Museums, a network of museums and galleries affiliated with academic institutions throughout North America.
 T